ChiLunHuang/Github-Introduction/README.md

-# Create repositories and use Git to update, clone, modify files
+# Create repositories and use Git to clone files

 1. Create repositories